mauriciompf/Expenses_chart_component/README.md

 # Frontend Mentor - Expenses chart component

-![Design preview for the Expenses chart component coding challenge](./design/desktop-preview.jpg) Your challenge is to build out this bar chart component and get it looking as close to the design as possible.
+![Design preview for the Expenses chart component coding challenge](./design/desktop-preview.jpg)

 Users should be able to: